Ian Rankin: Career

-In 2009 Rankin stated on Radio Five Live that he would start work on a five- or six-issue run on the comic book Hellblazer, although he may turn the story into a stand-alone graphic novel instead.
+In 2009 Rankin stated on BBC Radio 5 Live that he would start work on a five- or six-issue run on the comic book Hellblazer, although he may turn the story into a stand-alone graphic novel instead.
 The Vertigo Comics panel at WonderCon 2009 confirmed that the story would be published as a graphic novel, Dark Entries, the second release from the company's Vertigo Crime imprint.

 In 2013, Rankin co-wrote the play Dark Road with Mark Thomson, the artistic director of the Royal Lyceum Theatre.
 The play, which marked Rankin's play-writing debut, premiered at the Lyceum Theatre, Edinburgh, in September 2013.

-In 2005, Rankin became the tenth best selling writer in Britain, accounting for 10% of all crime fiction sold.
-He writes under the pseudonym Jack Harvey as well.
+In 2005, Rankin became the tenth best-selling writer in Britain, accounting for 10% of all crime fiction sold.
+His Rebus books have sold over 35 million copies.

+He also wrote three non-Rebus crime novels in 1993-95 under the pseudonym Jack Harvey.

 In 2021, Rankin helped finish a draft by William McIlvanney, a prequel telling the story of an early case of McIlvanney's fictional detective Jack Laidlaw.
 McIlvanney, whom Rankin admires, had died in 2015 leaving the manuscript unfinished.
 It was published under the name The Dark Remains.

 In 2022, Rankin signed a deal with publisher Orion to write two new John Rebus novels.
-Later that same year, he received a Knighthood from HM Queen Elizabeth II for services to literature and charity as part of her Birthday Honours List.
+Later that year, he received a knighthood from HM Queen Elizabeth II for services to literature and charity as part of her Birthday Honours List.

 Documentaries

 Rankin is a regular contributor to the BBC Two arts programme Newsnight Review.
 His three-part documentary series on the subject of evil was broadcast on Channel 4 in December 2002.
 In 2005 he presented a 30-minute documentary on BBC Four called Rankin on the Staircase, in which he investigated the relationship between real-life cases and crime fiction.
 It was loosely based on the Michael Peterson murder case, as covered in Jean-Xavier Lestrade's documentary series Death on the Staircase.
 The same year, Rankin collaborated with folk musician Jackie Leven on the album Jackie Leven Said.

 In 2007, Rankin appeared in programmes for BBC Four exploring the origins of his alter-ego character, John Rebus.
 In these, titled "Ian Rankin's Hidden Edinburgh" and "Ian Rankin Investigates Dr Jekyll and Mr Hyde," Rankin looks at the origins of the character and the events that led to his creation.

 In the TV show Anthony Bourdain: No Reservations, he takes a trip through Edinburgh with writer/cook Anthony Bourdain.

+He appeared in The Amber Light, a 2019 documentary film about Scotch whisky.